lux-group/lib-db/README.md

 You can omit the arguments if you have `APP_NAME` and `TEST_HEROKU_APP_NAME` defined in your `.lib-db.config` file

-You can omit table table by setting the `EXCLUDE_TABLES` env var in `.lib-db.config` this is a `;` seperated list of table names.
+You can omit table data by setting the `EXCLUDE_TABLES` env var in `.lib-db.config` this is a `;` seperated list of table names.
 Make sure you quote this list so the `;` character is escaped.
 If you are using a wildcard `*` this will need to be explicitly escaped

 ### heroku-pull-prod